kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 # 1.94 μs ± 79.3 ns per loop (mean ± std. dev. of 7 runs, 1,000,000 loops each)
 ```

+While some sort of scalar API may often be necessary, having first-class vectorized APIs can provide _orders of magnitude_ improved performance.

 ## Serialization overhead

 The previous section assumed our compiled code _already had access to our data_.
-Because the `multi_polygon` object was already a Shapely object, it was already in a format that the compiled Shapely code could operate on, and the timings did not take into account the performance characteristics of the _creation_ of the geometry.
+Because the `multi_polygon` object was already a Shapely object, it was already in a format that the compiled Shapely code could operate on.
+This means the timings did not take into account the _creation_ of the geometry.

 But in real-world use cases, making data accessible to the compiled code can be a critical slowdown.